Classics

 Ancient History and Classical Culture are studied entirely in translation.

-If you want to learn (or improve your understanding of) Latin and Greek, we provide language modules for all levels from beginners onwards.
+If you want to learn (or improve your understanding of) Latin and Greek, we provide language modules at beginners and intermediate levels.

 Classics is offered by the School of History, Classics and Archaeology